shalynbarrios/3x3-Rubik-Cube-Blindfold-Practice/README.md

 ## Other Notes

-I am working on transferring it out of the Jupyter Notebook and into a standard .py file.
-I used Jupyter for my personal convenience, but the code works either way.
+This project is available in two formats: a Jupyter Notebook file and a standard Python `.py` file.
+While both versions work, I recommend using the `.py` file as it is more accessible, follows standard coding practices, and is easier to run in most environments.
+Happy cubing!

 **UNDER MIT LICENSE**